Price Interpretability of Prediction Markets: A Convergence Analysis: Proof of Main Results for Market Convergence Analysis

-where the above inequalities can be derived from (\ref{thm_converge_inequ_strict}) and noticing the fact that the linear term dominates the higher order term in Taylor expansion when $\alpha$ is small enough.
-We then show that $\alpha\d$ is a feasible direction that can drive the $j$-th trader's utility to go beyond his/her the limit $V_j(\h{\b{x}}_j)$ at some time $t_N$.
-Indeed, there exists some number $N\in \mathbb{Z}_+$, such that the wealth vector $\b{x}_{j,t_N}$ is sufficiently close to $\h{\b{x}}_j$.
-Then it has
+where the above inequalities can be derived from (\ref{thm_converge_inequ_strict}) and by noting that the linear term dominates the higher-order term in the Taylor expansion when $\alpha$ is sufficiently small.

+Next, we demonstrate that $\alpha\d$ is a feasible direction that can drive the utility of trader $j$ to surpass their limit $V_j(\h{\b{x}}j)$ at some time $t_N$.
+Indeed, there exists some positive integer $N$, such that the wealth vector $\b{x}{j,t_N}$ is sufficiently close to $\h{\b{x}}_j$.
+Then, we have: